-Before I start, please note that not every lens has a lens scale.
-Particularly cheaper lenses.
+Before I start, please note that not every lens has a lens scale, particularly cheaper lenses.
 But that doesn’t mean you can’t zone focus.

-If you look at your lens you will see the infinity symbol (looks like a figure 8 on its side) on one end of the scale.
+If you look at your lens you’ll see the infinity symbol (it looks like a figure 8 on its side) on one end of the scale.
 The other end of the scale shows your lens’ minimum focusing distance.
 The distances are written in both feet and meters.

 To fully understand how to use the lens scale, you must first become familiar with how depth of field works.

 Briefly, this is that depth of field extends behind your subject by 2/3 of the depth of field, or zone of focus, and also in front of your subject by 1/3 of the depth of field, or zone of focus.

-Further reading on depth of field – Using depth of field for gorgeous photography composition
+Further reading: Using depth of field for gorgeous photography composition

 There are some great depth of field apps for your phone – I’ve got F-Stop Calculator on my iPhone.

 Just having a play around with these calculators should help you to understand the variables of depth of field.

-8. Use hyperfocal focusing
+8. Use hyperfocal focusing in low light

-When are you most likely to use hyperfocal focusing?
-Landscape photography requiring front to back sharpness.
+When are you most likely to use hyperlocal focusing for focusing in low light?
+Landscape photography.

 Also, we love good news, so if our low light photography tips have helped you to understand how to focus in low light, share that too.